thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/The_Trophy_Room.md

 ---
+collection: Harrypedia
-title: "The Trophy Room"
+title: The Trophy Room
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 This did not occur to me until it was pointed out, but why does the Trophy Room